Most recent articles

 Recent news coverage of people of Asian descent suffering violent attacks in the U.S. have raised alarms, and a group of meetings and events professionals are taking notice to shine a light on the crisis and share resources for those who want to make a difference in combating it.

-Designed by Asian meeting professionals and allies, and intended for anyone in the meetings and hospitality industry, the new #APIEventProfs group is presenting a foundational one-hour webinar “What You Don’t Know About #StopAsianHate Can Cost You Trillions” September 30 in conjunction with Meetings Today.
+Designed by Asian meeting professionals and allies, and intended for anyone in the meetings and hospitality industry, the new #APIEventProfs group presented a foundational one-hour webinar “What You Don’t Know About #StopAsianHate Can Cost You Trillions” in conjunction with Meetings Today.

 [Register for This Free Webinar Here: What You Don’t Know About #StopAsianHate Can Cost You Trillions]